StarRocks/starrocks/docs/administration/resource_group.md

     "cpu_core_limit" = "INT",
     "mem_limit" = "m%",
     "concurrency_limit" = "INT",
-    "type" = "normal" --The type of the resource group.
+    "type" = "str" --The type of the resource group.
 Set the value to normal.
 );
 ```